gbisaga/klogg/DOCUMENTATION.md

 Autocomplete is case sensitive if this option is selected for matching regular expression.

-In addition to the filtered window, the match overview on the right hand side of the screen offers a view of the position of matches in the log file.
-Matches are showed as small red lines.
+### Marking lines

 In addition to regexp matches, *klogg* enables the user to mark any interesting line in the log.
-To do this, click on the round bullet in the left margin in front of the line that needs to be marked or select the line and press `'m'` hotkey.
+To do this, click on the round bullet in the left margin in front of the line that needs to be marked.
+Alternatively, select the line and press `'m'` hotkey.
 To mark several lines at once select them and use `'m'` hotkey or context menu.

 Marks are combined with matches and are always visible in the filtered window.
 They also appears as blue lines in the match overview.

-### Opening files
+## Opening files

 *klogg* provides several options for opening files: